utility-library/leap/README.md

 ```

 # Building leap
-As first thing, thank you for coming down this far and thus wanting to contribute to leap development :heart:.
+First of all, thank you for your dedication and willingness to contribute to the development of Leap! :heart:

-> **Warning** Obviously, before running the `npm run build` command or the `leap rebuild` command, you need to install the npm modules with the command `npm i`
+> **Important Note:** Before executing the `npm run build` command or the `leap rebuild` command, make sure to install the necessary npm modules by using the command `npm i`.

-To develop leap you just need to download or clone the repository and edit the files inside the `src` folder, the files are divided by feature and by supporting modules, the `out.js` file is the output file, you can build everything with the `npm run build` command or on the cfx server with the command `leap rebuild`.
+To begin developing with Leap, simply download or clone the repository and make edits to the files located within the `src` folder.
+The files are organized by feature and supporting modules.
+The resulting output file is `out.js`, which can be generated using the `npm run build` command or on the cfx server using the `leap rebuild` command.

-We use [esbuild](https://esbuild.github.io) since FiveM (from what we have tested and understood) doesnt support ES (ECMAScript) or just doesnt support the import declaration.
+We utilize [esbuild](https://esbuild.github.io) since, based on our testing and understanding, FiveM does not support ES (ECMAScript) or the import declaration.

-after building everything and restarted leap you just need to build or restart with leap the interested resource.
+Once everything is built and Leap has been restarted, you only need to build or restart the specific resource of interest with Leap.